Lusty94/lusty94_icecream/README.md

 ## INSTALLATION

-- Add the ##ITEMS snippet below into your core/shared/items.lua file
+- Add the ##ITEMS snippet below into your core/shared/items.lua file - ox_inventory users add the items to inventory/data/items.lua
+- Add all .png images inside [images] folder into your inventory/html/images folder - ox_inventory users place images inside inventory/web/images
 - Add the ##JOB snippet below to your core/shared/jobs.lua
-- Add all .png images inside [images] folder into your inventory/html/images folder for ox_inventory its in web/images
 - Add all .ogg files inside [interact-sounds] folder into your interact-sound/client/sounds folder

-## OX_INVENTORY
+## OX INVENTORY USERS
+- items list is at the bottom of this file under ##OX_INVENTORY ITEMS

-- This resource creates and registers shops and stashes for ox_inventory automatically
+- this resource creates shops and stashes automatically, to change item names or prices / stash weight or slots edit the respective function in icecream_server.lua
-- if using ox_invnetory item names for shops etc are located in limeys_server.lua - edit prices or names there